 This image was taken with my Canon EOS 5DS using my Canon 100mm f/2.8 Macro Lens.
 The camera was set on Manual mode with the aperture set at f/7.1, shutter speed at 1/160th of a second and the ISO set at 800.

-You can access the portfolio for this plant by clicking here.
-Please use the section below to post your comments, questions or suggestions.
+You can access the datasheet for this flower by clicking here or access my Texas Wildflower database by clicking here.
+You can view my favorite Texas Wildflower photos by clicking here.
+Please use the section below to post your comments, questions, or suggestions.

 Very nice inhabited thistle.